g-etorri/articles/jncie-self-study/mpls-configuration/11-rsvp-configuration.md

 10.0.0.8                 Up                       9.000     3.000        3
 ```

-Ok, with the LSPs established, we need to learn some tasks of traffic engineering.
-So, let's simulate some situations to take the actions.
+Now that our LSPs are up and running, it's time to dive into some Traffic Engineering (TE) tasks.
+Let’s simulate a few real-world scenarios to see how we can take control of our traffic:
-* Become the network invisible for the external traceroutes
+* Make the network invisible to external traceroutes.
-* Configure LSPs to be established trough specific color in backbone
+* Force LSPs through specific colors in the backbone.
-* Configure explicit-paths to establish the LSPs trough specific path
+* Configure explicit paths to pin LSPs to a specific route.
-* Signal specific bandwidth in some LSPs
+* Signal specific bandwidth requirements for certain LSPs.
-* Configure auto-bandiwitdh in some LSPs
+* Enable auto-bandwidth to let LSPs adjust dynamically.
-* Change the priority and hold value to make some LSPs priority in the backbone
+* Tweak priority and hold values to give certain LSPs "VIP" status in the backbone.
-* Configure soft-preemption so that LSPs that will be preempted, will be resignaled before removed.
+* Set up soft-preemption so LSPs are re-routed before being kicked off a link.
-* Configure an automatic otimization of the LSPs
+* Configure automatic optimization for periodic path re-calculation.
-* Install different FECs in the FIB using LSPs RSVP
+* Install specific FECs into the FIB using RSVP LSPs.
-* Connect the LDP islands with ldp-tunneling in the LSPs
+* Connect LDP islands using LDP tunneling over RSVP.
-* Make traffic policies using LSPs to select the path for specific destinations
+* Create traffic policies to select specific LSPs based on the destination.

-Ok, let's start becoming our network invisible to the external traceroutes.
-To do this, we need to not propagate the TTL in the P routers, in the traceroute we'll se only the ingress and egress routers.
+Ok, let's start by making our network invisible to external traceroutes.
+To do this, we need to stop TTL propagation on the P routers; this way, a traceroute will only show the ingress and egress routers.
 ```
 set protocols mpls no-propagate-ttl
 ```
-This is simple, if you remember, in the BGP chapter I make the configurations after do the MPLS configuration, so, here I will show you the result of the no-propagate-ttl.
-And a result of a traceroute inside our network.
+It’s that simple!
+If you remember the BGP chapter, I usually apply these configs after setting up MPLS.
+Let's see the result of no-propagate-ttl and compare it with a traceroute inside our network.
 ```
 root@IX-1> traceroute 201.5.1.3
 traceroute to 201.5.1.3 (201.5.1.3), 30 hops max, 40 byte packets